-All steel surfaces to be coated may be abrasive blast cleaned similar to SSPC-SP 6 / NACE 3, commercial blast cleaning or better to an anchor profile of at least 3 mils (75 microns).
+All steel surfaces to be coated may be abrasive blast cleaned like SSPC-SP 6 / NACE 3, commercial blast cleaning or better to an anchor profile of 4 to 6 mils (100 to 150 microns).
 Abrasive media should be equal to MEDIUM grade, BLACK BEAUTY®.
-Recyclable blast media must be clean and free from dust, oil, grease or any other detrimental matter.
+Recyclable blast media must be clean and free from dust, oil, grease, or any other detrimental matter.
 Anchor profile is suggested to be measured by using Testex-Replica profile tape, or equivalent, prior to the application of the coating.
 Once all foreign materials and mill scale are removed, the surface can be allowed to degrade (flash rust).
-The important issue is that only metal or iron oxide (FeO) remain on the surface during coating.
+The critical issue is that only metal or iron oxide (FeO) remains on the surface during coating.
 There are examples of surface preparations at the end of this section that are acceptable as well as examples of those that are not.